johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Tom: Just the five families and the offspring.

-Alexis: So it was just, it was just five families on the mountain?
+Alexis: So, it was just, it was just five families on the mountain?

 Tom: Yeah, and their offspring.